apozinn/acordai/README.md

 npx expo build:ios
 ```

-You’ll need a valid Apple Developer account to deploy to the App Store.
+> Requires an Apple Developer account.

 ---

 ## 🧪 Development & Testing

-To simulate proximity alerts without moving:
+To test alarm behavior without moving physically, you can simulate arrival:

 ```ts
 import * as Notifications from 'expo-notifications';